📚 More on this topic: Best Local LLMs for Mac · Running LLMs on Mac M-Series · Mac vs PC for Local AI · VRAM Requirements

 The M3 Max at 300-400GB/s to M5 Max at 614GB/s is a real bandwidth jump, and the Neural Accelerator architecture is genuinely new.
 Prompt processing will be 3-4x faster.
 But if your M3 Max handles your current workloads fine, you could wait for the M5 Ultra if you want the maximum possible.

-From M4 Pro/Max: Hard Sell
+From M4 Pro/Max: Situational

 From Any Intel Mac